 And this, is ministry.

-Victor Carreiro and Lindsay White are attending the 2012 ARISE Cornerstone Program.
+Victor Carreiro and Lindsay White studied in the 2012 ARISE program.